dorianmeric/sortn/README.md

 1. **Locking I/O**: Accessing `stdin` and `stdout` through locked buffers to minimize system call overhead.
 2. **Efficient Comparison**: Using the `natord` crate which is optimized for natural string comparison without unnecessary allocations.
 3. **Zero-Cost Abstractions**: Leveraging Rust's ownership model to manage string data efficiently during the sort process.

+## Further notes

+- Documentation for the comparison algorithm: https://docs.rs/natord
+- Quick example: `cat files.txt | sortn -i -r -u`

+If you'd like, I can also apply this README patch directly to the repository.